Sam the Sham

-Domingo "Sam" Samudio (born March 6, 1937 in Dallas, Texas, United States), better known by his stage name Sam the Sham, is an American former rock and roll singer.
-Sam the Sham was known for his camp robe and turban and hauling his equipment in a 1952 Packard hearse with maroon velvet curtains.
-As the front man for the Pharaohs, he sang on several Top 40 hits in the mid-1960s, including the Billboard Hot 100 runners-up "Wooly Bully" and "Li'l Red Riding Hood".
+Domingo Samudio (born February 28, 1937), better known by his stage name Sam the Sham, is a retired American rock and roll singer.
+Sam the Sham is known for his camp robe and turban and hauling his equipment in a 1952 Packard hearse with maroon velvet curtains.
+As the front man for the Pharaohs, he sang on several Top 40 hits in the mid-1960s; "Wooly Bully" by Sam the Sham and the Pharaohs was the number one song of 1965 according to Billboard magazine's year-end Hot 100.

+However, the song never reached number one on the weekly charts.
+"Li'l Red Riding Hood" was another charting song for Samudio.

+Biography

 Early career

 Samudio made his singing debut in second grade, representing his school in a radio broadcast.
 Later, he took up guitar and formed a group with friends, one of whom was Trini Lopez.
 After graduating from high school, Samudio joined the Navy, where he was known as "Big Sam."
 He lived in Panama for six years, until his discharge.

 Back in the States, Samudio enrolled in college, studying voice at Arlington State College, now the University of Texas at Arlington.
 He recalled: "I was studying classical in the daytime and playing rock and roll at night.
 That lasted about two years, before I dropped out and became a carny."

-Post-hit career

-In late 1966, three women, Fran Curcio, Lorraine Gennaro, and Jane Anderson, joined as The Shamettes.
-The group traveled to Asia as Sam the Sham & The Pharaohs and The Shamettes and released the album titled The Sam the Sham Revue (originally to be titled Nefertiti by Sam the Sham and the Pharaohs, which is printed on the inside record labels).
-Sam also released a solo album in late 1967, titled Ten of Pentacles.
-In 1970, Sam went off on his own, and in 1971, issued an Atlantic album called Sam, Hard and Heavy, which won the Grammy Award for Best Album Notes in 1972.
-The album featured Duane Allman on guitar, the Dixie Flyers, and the Memphis Horns.
-He formed a new band in 1974.
-In the late 1970s, he worked with baritone saxophonist Joe Sunseri and his band, based in New Orleans.
-The early 1980s found Sam working with Ry Cooder and Freddy Fender on the soundtrack for the Jack Nicholson film The Border.